 What are the Symptoms of Ulnar Nerve Entrapment (Cubital Tunnel Syndrome)?

 Cubital tunnel syndrome is marked by pain, numbness and tingling in the ring finger and small finger.
 The symptoms worsen when the elbow is placed in a flexed or bent position.
 More severe cases may lead to difficulty with finger coordination, decreased grip strength and muscle atrophy.
 It is important to note that significant muscle atrophy cannot be reversed.
 Because of this, patients are strongly encouraged to contact Dr. Yau at the onset of ulnar nerve entrapment symptoms.

 Schedule an office consultation with Dr. Yau today.

-Ulnar Nerve Entrapment (Cubital Tunnel Syndrome) Diagnosis
+How is Ulnar Nerve Entrapment (Cubital Tunnel Syndrome) Diagnosed?

 Dr. Yau will perform a complete medical review and physical examination in order to accurately diagnose the condition.
 During the physical examination, he will tap on the ulnar nerve at the cubital tunnel to determine the severity of symptoms along with assessing for strength and sensory deficits.
 A series of x-rays and MRI may be ordered to aid in the diagnosis if necessary.
 Often, patients will be sent for a nerve conduction study to assess the severity of nerve injury.

-Ulnar Nerve Entrapment (Cubital Tunnel Syndrome) Treatment
+How is Ulnar Nerve Entrapment (Cubital Tunnel Syndrome) Treated?

 Dr. Yau begins cubital tunnel syndrome treatment with non-surgical measures, unless the patient has severe symptoms such as weakness and muscle atrophy.
 Standard treatment includes anti-inflammatory medications (NSAIDs) and physical therapy aimed at decreasing scar surrounding the nerve through nerve glides, along with restoring range of motion and strength to the elbow.